Frequently asked questions

 What does participating in the cohort involve?

-The cohort is an opportunity for postdocs to benefit from dedicated time for personal career development and exploring multiple career pathways.
-In practice, this means engaging with a mixture of self-reflection activities and tools, participating in career development sessions, regular professional career coaching, and peer-support via the cohort.
-Throughout the programme there will be opportunities to interact with fellow postdocs and share learnings around career development and career aspirations
+Engaging with you career development in practice is a mixture of self-reflection, participating in career development sessions, regular professional career coaching sessions, and peer-support via the cohort.
+Throughout the programme there will be opportunities to interact with fellow postdocs and share learnings around career development and career aspirations.

 Is the cohort aimed only at exploring careers beyond academia?

 No. The emphasis in the cohort is on participating postdocs exploring their skills, values, attributes and ambitions in the broadest possible sense and using these insights to guide the direction in which their career develops, be that within or beyond academia.
+However, we do not expressly focus on an academic path.

 We anticipate cohort members spending around 6 to 7 hours (approximately one working day) per month, for six months focusing on their Prosper cohort career development.